JulianNicholls/Raspberry-Pi-Misc/README.md

 These are programs to drive a robot based on the CamJam EduKit 3.

 ### 2-motors

 Turn on both motors in one direction for 2 seconds.

-### raise_7890
+### 3-driving

-Turn on all 4 lines.
-I was having trouble with the supplied driver board, so I needed to turn on all 4 line that the H-bridge driver board uses so that I could connect my multimeter and see if there was voltage.
+Move forward for a second, right for a second, and then left for a second.

 ### 4-line